mnkuu/mnku/README.md

-this is the repository for my personal website, i wanted the theme to be was friendly as possible and provide a brief introduction to the projects i was/am doing.
+This is the repository for my personal website.
+I wanted the theme to be as user-friendly as possible and provide a brief introduction to the projects I have done/am doing.
 Enjoy!